Osamu-Nakamura/Azure_GR-PEACH_Instruction/doc/4_Instruction_howto_mbed-renesas-gr-peach-c.md

 **About this document**

-This document describes the steps for connecting [mbed-enabled Renesas GR-PEACH](https://developer.mbed.org/platforms/Renesas-GR-PEACH/) to Azure Iot Hub.
+This document describes the steps for connecting [mbed-enabled Renesas GR-PEACH](https://developer.mbed.org/platforms/Renesas-GR-PEACH/) to Azure IoT Hub.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device